Director of Finance

 - Oversee all accounts, ledgers, and financial reporting systems, and ensure accuracy, timeliness, and compliance with GAAP and applicable federal, state, and local laws and regulations.

-- Monitor and maintain all financial internal controls and the adherence to Institute financial policies and procedures for all financial functions and processes such as accounts payable and receivable, cash management, corporate credit cards, investment accounts, and fixed asset accounts.
+- In collaboration with the Controller, monitor and maintain all financial internal controls and the adherence to Institute financial policies and procedures for all financial functions and processes such as accounts payable and receivable, cash management, corporate credit cards, investment accounts, and fixed asset accounts.

 - Monitor cash flow and manage the cash balances in all accounts.